erizov/Professor/semester_3/lecture_13_integration_patterns/publish_subscribe/README.md

 ### Application

 5. Can you implement Publish Subscribe from memory without looking at the code?
-6. What real-world problem could you solve using Publish Subscribe?
+6. What real-world problem could youaddresse using Publish Subscribe?

 ### Debugging

 7. What are the most common mistakes when implementing Publish Subscribe?
-8. How would you test your Publish Subscribe implementation?
+8. How would you test your Publish Subscribe deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization